Oswaldo, a fisherman of Huanchaco, Peru paddles his traditional reed boat (Caballito de Totora) into shore from the Pacific Ocean. © J. Ashley Nixon

 Further up in town, I met up with José, who has been fishing this way for more than 50 years.
 He told me how the reeds are cultivated, like a farm crop, in wetland pockets in the sand dunes at the north of the beach.
 And then he offered to show me how a Caballito de Totora is made, right there in the street.
 He bundled and bound reeds together, creating a beautiful cultural sculpture with proven, marine transportation credentials.

-The totora reeds, Scheonoplectus californicus subs. tatora (California bulrush), provide natural buoyancy from the spongy mass of vascular tissue (pith) contained within their culms (stems).
+The totora reeds, Schoenoplectus californicus subs. tatora (California bulrush), provide natural buoyancy from the spongy mass of vascular tissue (pith) contained within their culms (stems).
 Over time there have been some modifications to the construction process.
 Twine is now used instead of grasses to bind the reeds.
-And one or two blocks of expanded polystyrene might make their way into the structure to add additional buoyancy that doesn’t suffer from water-logging ( a boat typically lasts for about a month after which it absorbs too much water and starts to sink).
+And one or two blocks of expanded polystyrene might make their way into the structure to add additional buoyancy that doesn’t suffer from water-logging (a boat typically lasts for about a month after which it absorbs too much water and starts to sink).

-I made my way just north of Huanchaco to see where the totora reeds are grown in the Humedales de Huanchaco.
-I stopped briefly to buy some cubes of fresh cut sugar cane from Antonia’s street stall and talked to a teacher with a group of school children bussed in from Piura to fly their kites.
+I made my way just north of Huanchaco to see where the totora reeds grow in the Humedales de Huanchaco.
+I stopped briefly to buy some cubes of fresh-cut sugar cane from Antonia’s street stall and talked to a teacher with a group of school children bussed in from Piura to fly their kites.
 The wind was strong and blowing up sand across the open beach.
 The totora reed cultivation process deals with that wind perfectly.
 The reed beds grow in an array of small wetland hollows, excavated for this purpose in the sand and protected from the sea winds by short fences.
-The plants are cut green and then laid out in the sand to dry for about two weeks before being collected to make new boats.
+The plants are cut green and then laid out to dry for about two weeks before being collected to make new boats.
 It’s a sustainable agricultural practice that has linked with fishing at least since the Moche culture that existed along the northern coast of Peru between 100 BC- 850 AD.